robincornett/scriptless-social-sharing/README.md

 Yes, this is intentional.
 Pinterest really really _really_ wants your posts to have an image.
 The Pinterest button breaks if there isn't an image.
 The plugin looks in two places to find one: 1) the post featured image (ideal); and 2) if there is no featured image set, it picks the first image uploaded to that specific post.
 At this point, if there is still no image, rather than putting up a button which won't work, the plugin won't output a Pinterest button at all on that particular post.

 ## Changelog

+### 1.3.0
+* added: option to only show icons on buttons, no text
+* added: Reddit sharing button
+* added: option to add sharing buttons to the beginning or end of content
+* updated: code cleanup for settings and output
+* bugfix: post type setting was not saved correctly--settings should be resaved

 ### 1.2.2
 * updated: Font Awesome 4.6.3